NIA searches Waze's office; court rejects his plea against arrest | Law-Order

 Judge P R Sitre, while rejecting Waze's plea, observed that he was a policeman and knew his rights.

-The court allowed Waze's lawyer to watch his interrogation from behind a glass partition but not within the hearing distance.
+It allowed Waze's lawyer to watch his interrogation from behind a glass partition, but not within the hearing distance.

-Speaking to reporters here, BJP leader Pravin Darekar said the more the ruling Shiv Sena defended Waze, the more suspicion there will be about the state government's intentions.
+Speaking to reporters here, BJP leader Pravin Darekar said the more the ruling Shiv Sena in Maharashtra defended Waze, the more suspicion there will be about the state government's intentions.

-The Sena had on Monday said take-over of the case by the NIA was ''insult'' to Maharashtra police.
+The Sena had on Monday said the takeover of the case by the NIA was an ''insult'' to the Maharashtra police.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)